JB395/Bits-to-Target-and-Difficulty/README.md

 ### listaccounts ( minconf include_watchonly)

 DEPRECATED.
-Returns information about account names as keys, account balances as values.
+Returns information about account names and account balances.
 Gives the balance in Satoshis (QTUM x 0.00000001), including the default undefined account.

 This “account” was an attempt to manually track balances from bitcoin which will be removed by version 0.17, because it doesn’t work well, for example, returning negative values: